-- Leg Curls: Leg curls target the hamstrings, the muscles on the back of the thigh.
+- Leg Curls: Leg curls target the hamstrings and the muscles on the back of the thigh.

 - Leg Extensions: Leg extensions target the quadriceps, the muscles on the front of the thigh.

-- Hip Thrusters: Hip thrusters are another great exercise for targeting the glutes.
+- Hip Thrusters: Hip thrusters are another excellent exercise for targeting the glutes.

 Use Progressive Overload, Periodization, and Good Form

 Focus on progression, no matter what exercises you choose to add to your routine.
 Don’t be afraid to add weight, reps, or sets as you get stronger.